1993 reviews of the British honours system: Civil honours

 Major's review led to several significant changes in honours awarded.
+It concluded that honours should be awarded only for merit, exceptional achievement or exceptional service and ordered the end of automatic awards to those holding particular posts in the public or private sector.
+Under this order, for example, the automatic appointment of the Lord Mayor of London as a knight or dame grand cross of the Order of the British Empire ceased.
+Major permitted only one exception: High Court judges continued to be appointed knights bachelor or dames commander of the Order of the British Empire upon appointment.
+Major's review abolished the practice that the level of the honour awarded was in line with an individual's social or professional status; henceforth the level of honour awarded should be in line with the level of achievement and merit displayed.

-He abolished the rank requirement for military personnel to receive appointments to the Order of the British Empire.
+Major also abolished the rank requirement for military personnel to receive appointments to the Order of the British Empire.
 The requirements were retained by some Commonwealth realms which use the British honours system, though the number of such awards is proportionally very low.
 Major considered that the link between the BEM and the order had become "increasingly tenuous" and halted the issue of the medal.
 Candidates who would have previously been recommended for the BEM would receive appointments as members or officers of the Order of the British Empire instead.
 Existing holders of the BEM were unaffected and Major increased the number of MBE appointments to make up for the abolition of the medal.
 Recipients of the BEM, unlike those of the order, did not receive an investiture from a member of the royal family.
 To accommodate the increased number of appointments to the order Elizabeth II agreed to increase the number of investiture ceremonies held each year.
 Appointees were also given the option of attending a ceremony locally, presided over by their Lord-Lieutenant.
+Hugo Vickers, writing in 1994, was critical of the abolition of the BEM as he considered it would reduce the number of honours available to members of the armed forces.